 6. Commit to daily kind acts for yourself

 Make a promise to accomplish one kind act for yourself every day to commit to self love.
 It might mean eating your favorite fall combination of an iced coffee and a Pumpkin Spice Protein Bar.
 It could be partaking in your favorite hobby of creating art in order to express yourself.
 It might just mean giving yourself a break from your hard work and relaxing for an hour in the evening with a bubble bath and your favorite book.
-Remind yourself that you're always worth unconditional self love and isn't something that you need to earn.
+Remind yourself that you're always worth unconditional love and it is not something that you need to earn.

 7. Take good care of your body